Cigarettes vs Alcohol: Comparing Physical, Psychological & Social Harm

 The National Institute on Alcohol Abuse and Alcoholism notes that alcohol is the third-leading cause of preventable death in the United States.
 Globally, it is the fifth-leading risk factor for premature death and disability.7 A big factor in the prevalence of this high mortality rate is that alcohol impairs people’s decision-making and judgment abilities.
 Alcohol’s ability to lower inhibitions is what makes it a very popular drink, but is also what causes people to engage in unsafe sexual practices.
 This can lead to contracting/spreading any number of sexually transmitted diseases, as well as putting people at risk for sexual assault or rape.
-According to Journal of American College Health, more than 80 percent of the sexual assaults on college campuses involve alcohol.
+According to Journal of American College Health, more than 80 percent of sexual assaults on college campuses involve alcohol.
 This report suggests men use their intoxicated status to justify their behavior, and women develop deep feelings of guilt or shame because their own intoxication may have led them to make decisions that they would not have made while sober.8

-What makes the problem worse is that alcohol is an addictive substance, which increases the exposure to these risks.
-People who are more likely to develop a dependence on alcohol may continue drinking even though their use of alcohol has harmed their wellbeing, which in turn creates additional health and psychological issues.
+What makes the problem worse is that alcohol is an addictive substance, which increases exposure to these risks.
+People who are more likely to develop a dependence on alcohol may continue drinking even though their use of alcohol has harmed their well-being, which in turn creates additional health and psychological issues.
 People with alcohol use disorder may require alcohol rehab to achieve long-term recovery.